GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ![Degree-2 curve](images/12-4/degree-2.PNG#img-left)

-This time you get a smooth curve.
-If you select it, you'll see that its control points which determine the shape of the curve are placed where you clicked (press `Escape` to hide the control points).
-Draw two more curves this way, with degree 3 and degree 4.
+This time you get a **smooth curve**.
+If you select it, you'll see that the control points which determine the shape are in the places you clicked, not on the curve itself.
+Press `Escape` to hide the control points, and draw two more curves this way, with degree 3 and degree 4.

 ![higher degree curves](images/12-4/degree-3-4.PNG#img-left)

-Each curve has the same control points, but the result is smoother the higher the degree.
-Now try moving one of the control points in the middle of the degree-2 curve.
-You'll see that the control point only influences a particular segment of the curve, outside of which nothing you do to your control point has any effect.
-Now try this with the degree-3 curve, and you'll see that the area of influence extends further.
+Each curve has the same control points, but **the result is smoother the higher the degree**.
+Now `Move` one of the control points in the middle of the degree-2 curve.
+You'll see that the control point only influences a piece of the curve, outside of which nothing you do has any effect.
+Now try this with the degree-3 curve, and you'll see that the area of influence extends further along the curve.

 ![influence of control points](images/12-4/degree-influence.gif#img-left)

-You can imagine the influence of control points being more "spread out" the higher the degree of the curve, which is why a curve with given control points get smoother as degree increases.
+You can imagine **the influence of control points being more "spread out" the higher the degree of the curve**, which is why a curve with given control points get smoother as degree increases.

-Currently the control points in these curves are all weighted equally.
+Currently the control points in these curves are all **weighted** equally.
 To give a point more or less influence, select it and use the `Weight` command.
 Play with the slider to see how higher or lower weight affects the curve.

 ![influence of control points](images/12-4/weight.gif#img-left)